-Improvements also include inventory control, including quality control, and improved customer services.
+Improvements also include inventory control, quality control, and improved customer service.

 Wages are some of the highest expenses that companies have to deal with.
 That is why it is one of the main factors a company considers when choosing to use nearshoring.

 Nearshoring will decrease the money a company spends on wages.
 Wages for factory workers in countries such as Mexico and China are way below the average.

 This gap keeps getting bigger.
 Popular offshoring countries are also experiencing dramatic growth in wage gaps.

 Examples of this include India and the Philippines.

 Who doesn’t like to save money?
 Everyone prefers a cheaper option, especially if the quality is better.

 Nearshoring offers that exact thing.
 It makes a significant cut in expenses while providing a better product.

 This means that companies can spend money on more important or needy operations.